sualehalam/Analyzing-Earthquake-Trends-US-1900-2025-/README.md

 **Ring of Fire:** Pacific Ring of Fire is a horseshoe-shaped zone around the Pacific Ocean known for intense earthquakes and volcanic activity.

 ## Data description
-* Source: U.S. Geological Survey (USGS)
+Source: U.S. Geological Survey (USGS) https://earthquake.usgs.gov/earthquakes/search/

-* Time Range: 1900–2025
+Time Range: **1900–2025**

-* Observations: 3,439 earthquakes
+  Observations: **3,439 earthquakes**

-* Key Variables Used:
+Key Variables Used:

 * Time (date-time)
 * Latitude & Longitude
 * Depth (km)
 * Magnitude
 * Location (place)
 * Event type

-Only earthquakes with magnitude ≥ 4.5 were included in the dataset.
+Only earthquakes with _Magnitude ≥ 4.5_ were included in the dataset.

 ## Libraries Used: